a hand holding a guitar

 Service providers

-Where the transfer is to a service provider, section 18.3 of the Amended Act requires that a written contract be entered into and that it:
+Where the transfer is to a service provider, section 18.3 of the ARPPIPS requires that a written contract be entered into and that it:

-• specify the measures that the service provider must take to protect confidentiality, to ensure that the information is used only for carrying out the mandate or performing the contract and to ensure that the service provider does not keep the information after the expiry of the contract;
+• specifies the measures that the service provider must take to protect the confidentiality of the transferred personal information, to ensure that the information is used only for carrying out the mandate or performing the contract, and to ensure that the service provider does not keep the information after the expiry of the contract;

-• state that the service provider must notify the person in charge of the protection of personal information (e.g. the privacy officer of the client company), without delay, of any violation or attempted violation by any person of any obligation of confidentiality; and
+• states that the service provider must notify the person in charge of the protection of personal information (e.g., the privacy officer of the client company), without delay, of any violation or attempted violation by any person of any obligation of confidentiality; and

-• state that the person in charge of the protection of personal information must be permitted to carry out any verifications relating to the service provider’s confidentiality obligations.
+• states that the person in charge of the protection of personal information must be permitted to carry out any verifications relating to the service provider’s confidentiality obligations.

 In addition to these provisions specific to service contracts, the contract must take into account the results of the TIA.
 If, based on the TIA, it can be concluded that the information processed abroad by a service provider will be sufficiently protected with a contract that simply incorporates the requirements of section 18.3, no other measure will be necessary for the transfer to proceed.

-If however the TIA indicates that processing abroad poses a risk for the protection of the information, the parties must, in their contract, implement and document measures that reduce the risk to an adequate level.
-In our view, technical measures (such as encryption and depersonalization) and organizational measures (such as corporate policies restricting the sharing of information with foreign government authorities) should be considered, consistent with the supplementary measures articulated by the European Data Protection Board in Recommendations 01/2020.
+If, however, the TIA indicates that processing abroad poses a risk for the protection of the information, the parties must, in their contract, implement and document measures that reduce the risk to an adequate level.
+In our view, technical measures (such as encryption and depersonalization) and organizational measures (such as corporate policies restricting the sharing of information with foreign government authorities) should be considered.

 Other recipients

-Although the Amended Act does not impose any specific contents for contracts applicable to the sharing of information with third parties outside Québec that are not acting as service providers (such as potential acquirers of a company’s assets, or affiliates that intend to use the data for their own purposes), we believe the following obligations flow from the requirements of section 17:
+Although the ARPPIPS does not impose any specific contents for contracts applicable to the sharing of information with third parties outside Québec that are not acting as service providers providers such as affiliates that intend to use the data for their own purposes, we believe the following obligations flow from the requirements of section 17:

 • a written contract must be entered into with each such recipient;